July 25, 2024

 Translation is the process of changing a source text into a target language.
 In the language industry, translation is referred to as ‘t9n’.

 For example, in a bilingual country like Kenya, a business may opt to have two different website versions, English and Swahili, depending on the language context.
-In translation, both websites will look and feel the same, language will be the only difference.
+Both websites will look and feel the same in translation, and language will be the only difference.

-Instilling confidence in your potential clients/customers goes beyond offering them communication in their language, you need to account for a good user experience which takes a deeper approach and considers cultural aspects such as dialects, religion, traditional practices, customs and beliefs of the target audience.
+Instilling confidence in your potential clients/customers goes beyond offering them communication in their language.
+You need to account for a good user experience that takes a deeper approach and considers cultural aspects such as dialects, religion, traditional practices, customs, and beliefs of the target audience.

-For example, if the same business decides to expand to Uganda where English and Swahili are also official languages, beyond just serving up the same website to the Ugandans, localization is the process of adapting the content to the preference of the people within that locale.
+For example, if the same business decides to expand to Uganda, where English and Swahili are also official languages, beyond just serving up the same website to the Ugandans, localization is the process of adapting the content to the people’s preferences within that locale.

 Differences between translation and localization